heryck237/MAC-labo01_couchBase/Labo01/requests.md

 	WHERE T.hourBegin < '18:00:00'
 );

-SELECT M.title
-FROM `mflix-sample`._default.movies M
-WHERE M._id NOT IN(SELECT sched.movieId
+with early_projection AS (select distinct sched.movieId movies_id, sched.hourBegin hour
-FROM `mflix-sample`._default.theaters T
+FROM `mflix-sample`._default.theaters
-UNNEST schedule sched
+UNNEST schedule as sched
-WHERE sched.hourBegin < '18:00:00');
+WHERE sched.hourBegin < '18:00:00')

+SELECT M._id, M.title
+from `mflix-sample`._default.movies M
+Where M._id NOT IN (select early_projection.movies_id);